-- ceiling is 7,500,000,000 (Seven Billion Five Million) Turkish Lira represented by 750,000,000,000 (Seven Hundred Fifty Billion) shares, each with a 1 (One) Turkish Kuruş (Kr) (0.01 Turkish Lira) nominal (0.01 Turkish Lira) nominal value. value. - (3) The authorization granted by the Capital share capital ceiling is valid for 5 years, 2019 the registered share capital ceiling is not reached, in order for the Board of not reached, in order for the Board of Directors to approve a capital increase after 2019, the General Assembly would be required to give authorization for a new period (not exceeding 5 years) by obtaining an permission from the Capital Markets Board of Turkey for the previously authorized ceiling, or a new ceiling amount.
+- (2) The Bank's registered share capital ceiling is 7,500,000,000 (Seven Billion Five Million) Turkish Lira represented 750,000,000,000 (Seven Hundred Fifty Billion) shares, each with a 1 (One) Turkish Kuruş (Kr) (0.01 Turkish Lira) nominal (0.01 Turkish Lira) nominal value. value. - (3) The authorization granted by the Capital Markets Board of Turkey for the registered share capital ceiling is valid for 5 years, from 2015 to 2019.
+Even if at the end of from 2020 to 2024.
+Even if at the end of 2019 the registered share capital ceiling is not reached, in order for the Board of not reached, in order for the Board of Directors to approve a capital increase after 2019, the General Assembly would be required to give authorization for a new period (not exceeding 5 years) by obtaining an permission from the Capital Markets Board of Turkey for the previously authorized ceiling, or a new ceiling amount.
 If the said authorization is not obtained, then the capital increase can not be made with the Board of Directors' decision. - The Bank's issued capital collusion and has been fully paid-up.
-This share capital represented is by 125,000,000,000 (One Hundred Twenty
+This share represented capital is by 125,000,000,000 (One Hundred Twenty